MarcSeemann/MarcSeemann.github.io/index.md

 title: Home
 ---

-# Welcome to My Website 👋
+# Welcome to my first website 👋

-This is a simple GitHub Pages site using Markdown.

-You can add sections, links, images, or even blog posts.

-- ✅ It's easy to use
-- 🌐 Hosted for free on GitHub
-- ✏️ Written in Markdown!
+This is my first attempt at making a website!
+Wish me luck